 - Synchronous delivery is where the participants can hear, see, and or interact with each other at the same time online.
 This would be most similar to a live, in-person class experience.
-It can be accomplished via a conference tool such as Zoom and Blackboard Collaborate.
+It can be accomplished via a conference tool like Zoom.

 - Asynchronous delivery is where learning takes place at different times and places for every participant.
 This approach is predicated on instructors creating and/or distributing content (e.g. recorded video lecture, voice-over PowerPoints, or just handouts) ahead of time and supplementing it with additional elements (e.g. discussion boards, text, assignments).

-- Run lab activities: instructors may screen record a software demonstration via Camtasia or Microsoft PowerPoint.
+- Run lab activities: Instructors may screen record a software demonstration via Camtasia, Microsoft PowerPoint, or Panopto.